asmaloney/gactar/README.md

 	- written to gactar-temp/ccm_count.py
 ```

-You can choose which frameworks to use with `--framework` or `-f` like this:
+You can choose which frameworks to use with `-framework` or `-f` like this:

 ```
 (env)$ ./gactar -f ccm -f vanilla examples/count.amod